Supplied homepage artwork with the article title over mountains and cloud

 Alan Duncan, hunter & helicopter pilot - report from 1972

 Alan Duncan has been described as the best hunter New Zealand has produced - a legend among those of his generation who professionally stalked New Zealand’s high country.
 He was said to apply himself to hunting with a single-mindedness that bordered on the ruthless.
 A distinguished New Zealand writer and former deer culler described Duncan as good at anything he turned his hand to, yet remaining a modest man who never concerned himself with status.
-He was a man of few words but great action.
+Duncan was a man of few words but great action.
+Duncan later began flying, firstly with fixed wing aircraft and then helicopters, hunting for Sir Tim Wallis’s deer operations out of Wanaka.
+In later years he and his wife moved to Geraldine, then on to Pleasant Point near Timaru from where he continued hunting with a friend, Brad Bradley.
+Duncan once casually mentioned to Brad Bradley about how in 1972 he’d been piloting a helicopter, chasing a stag near the northern end of Rainbow Valley.
+Rotor downwash from the hovering helicopter disturbed bushes and revealed what Duncan described as “a silver wing” - in Duncan’s adamant opinion, part of an aircraft.
+Duncan spent private time in years following, endeavouring by helicopter to refind the spot.

 Alistair (Brad) Bradley - personally interviewed 2023

 Brad Bradley, a recreational shooter, met Alan Duncan after Duncan moved to South Canterbury.
 Duncan told Bradley about what he had seen in 1972.
 They spent time on Google Earth and Duncan pointed out an area on the Rainbow eastern slopes.
-He described to Bradley how he and his shooter were chasing a deer uphill, with (to quote Duncan)“a shitty gorge” running parallel to the helicopters right side.
+He described to Bradley how he and his shooter were chasing a deer uphill, with (to quote Duncan) “a shitty gorge” running parallel to the helicopter's right side.
 Duncan said that what he’d seen looked like a wing.
+Bradley describes his late friend as having been a man of few words, who shied away from attention and who thus somewhat characteristically never bothered to report it.
+At Bradley’s instigation the two men spent time together on Google Earth to try and identify the area in Rainbow Valley where Duncan had seen this object.

 Mark Duncan - Alan Duncan’s son - (by phone 2023)

 Alan Duncan once mentioned the sighting to his son Mark.
 He described how something had caught his eye when going up a valley.
 (Mark thinks his father might have been piloting a Hughes 500 in which case he'd be sitting on the left).
 He said he saw something shining in the scrub.
 He thought it was possibly perspex.
-Mark says his father used he word “perspex”, and described it to Mark as “a reflection - something shining back” towards him.
+Mark says his father used the word “perspex”, and described it to Mark as - “a reflection - something shining back” towards him.

 Allan Wilson - (personally interviewed 2023)

+Wilson had known Duncan since their early deer culling days in the 50’s and 60’s - some 60 years.
+At one stage each of them owned Piper Cubs.
+They went to all the deer culler reunions together, and camped together.
+Wilson felt that he knew Allan Duncan better than most.
 Wilson had flown both rotary and fixed wing aircraft.
 The two were talking one day about aircraft.
 In passing, Duncan mentioned what he’d seen in 1972.
 Wilson clearly recalls Duncan saying that it was “a reflection”, and “could have been a piece of grey slate, or an “aluminium” wing, or even “perspex”.
-Wilson clearly recalls Duncan saying - “it looked like a bloody aircraft wing”.
+Wilson clearly recalls Duncan saying - “…it looked like a bloody aircraft wing”.
+In Wilson’s experience, for rotor wash to have any effect Duncan would have had to be flying low down and right on top of the animal, which because it was being chased would have been heading into the wind.

 Wilson said that Duncan and his shooter would have to have been in reasonably open ground, and at their rate of speed Duncan would have only been able to get a fleeting glimpse of the object.